Pan-afs/CareerCloud/README.md

-This is a website for diffrent job offers
+This is a website for different job offers